 Doing that Laundry

 Laundering instructions vary among manufacturers.
 Following each can certainly maximize their lifespan and absorbency, but if you have assorted brands, instructions will vary sometimes by quite a bit.
 In this case, it becomes necessary to streamline a wash routine for both sanity and practicality.
 Just make sure that there is enough laundry in each load to generate sufficient agitation to get the soiled cloth clean.
 Usually filling a machine's drum two-thirds to three-fourths works well (about 20-30 diapers for a standard-sized drum).
 If your dirty cloth diapers are short of this mark, we recommend adding dirty towels to the load.
 If you can set your machine to heavily soiled and high spin, this will also help with the correct water level and agitation to get the dirty stuff out and high spin will help get the dirty water out of the drum.

 The Sanitize Cycle — All home water heaters should be set at 120F or lower to prevent scalding injury.
 As such, the sanitize cycle in a typical household will not reach a proper temperature of around 160F to truly sanitize.
-In addition, most of today's cloth diapers should not be exposed to these high sanitizing temperatures; the waterproof barrier will eventually delaminate and stretchy elastic as well as plastic snaps will not last as long.
+In addition, most modern cloth diapers should not be exposed to these high sanitizing temperatures; the waterproof barrier will eventually delaminate and stretchy elastic, as well as plastic snaps, will not last as long.

 To Extra Rinse or Not